The Digital Workplace

-Since the pandemic struck in 2020, the office workers who started to work remotely have become used to online meeting tools delivering a great meeting experience.
+Since the pandemic struck in 2020, office workers who started to work remotely have become used to online meeting tools delivering a great meeting experience.
 With their video conferencing, digital whiteboards, collaborative file sharing and instant messaging systems.
 Now they’re coming back into the office, they find outdated meeting room technology.
 Existing meeting rooms with analogue conferencing phones, which let’s face it was never a great experience.
-They have a smudgy whiteboard with dried up markers.
+They have a smudgy whiteboard with dried-up markers.
 There’s a flipchart in the corner with half a piece of paper left on it.
 They can’t get wifi to work in the room, and there’s one network port in the corner.

 You can easily picture the scenario.
 The response from your employees will be “We were better off sitting on the sofa at home!”.
 The response from your clients will be “What the hell was that!”.

-The solution is to adopt a new style of digital meeting.
+The solution is to adopt a new style of digital meetings.
 Leveraging the new digital workplace technologies to create a hybrid meeting experience that works for both your employees and your customers.
 We have a hybrid meetings accelerator that provides businesses with a simple setup and best practice solution to create a great meeting experience every time.

 What does good look like?

 There are four pillars that enable a good digital workplace strategy; people, technology, control and value.
 When you have your strategy in place, and it’s aligned with your business vision, that’s when you start to see the real benefits of the digital workplace.

 |Collaborate – Communicate – Connect||Digital Workplace Toolbox||Governance – Compliance – Security||Measurable Business Benefits|